With tax time well underway, now is the perfect time to learn all about your federal tax obligations as an LLC business.

-Deadline to file
+Deadline to File

 Here’s how it works:

 - Each owner is responsible for their percentage of the profit or loss.
-The specific percentages are defined in the Operating Agreement.
+The specific percentages are defined in the operating agreement.
 As an example, you might split the profits 50-50 with a co-owner or maybe 25-25-50 with two other owners.
 The IRS gives you the flexibility to assign the distribution percentages however you see fit.

-- The LLC also needs to prepare a Schedule K-1 and give it to each member.
+- An LLC also needs to prepare a Schedule K-1 and give it to each member.
 A K-1 is similar to an employee’s W2 form; it lets them know what profit (or loss) to report on their personal return for the year.

 Keep in mind that any LLC owner who actually works or manages the business is considered a self-employed owner.
 That means they must pay self-employment taxes on their percentage of the profits.
-If you weren’t active in the business (i.e. your only role was an upfront investment), you may not need to pay self-employment tax on your share of the profits.
+If you weren’t active in the business (i.e., your only role was an up-front investment), you may not need to pay self-employment tax on your share of the profits.

-Deadline to file
+Deadline to File

-- Partnership returns on Form 1065/Schedule K-1s: March 15, 2017
+- Partnership returns on Form 1065/Schedule K-1s: March 15, 2020

-- Multi-member LLC personal returns on Schedule C: April 17, 2017
+- Multi-member LLC personal returns on Schedule C: April 15, 2020

-How to File Taxes if You Choose to Be treated Like a Corporation
+How to File Taxes If You Choose to Be treated Like a Corporation

-By default, the LLC is a pass-through entity for taxes, but you have the option to be taxed as a corporation with the IRS.
+By default, an LLC is a pass-through entity for taxes, but you have the option to be taxed as a corporation with the IRS.
 This is an advantage if you want to retain a big chunk of money in the business instead of putting it in your own wallet.
 In order to be taxed as a corporation, you will need to file Form 8832 with the IRS.

 If you elect corporate taxation, then your LLC business is a stand-alone entity and is responsible for filing its own tax return and paying the appropriate tax on its profits for the year.
-The LLC will need to file Form 1120 U.S. Corporation Income Tax Return (it’s Form 1120S if you also choose to be taxed as an S Corporation).
+The LLC will need to file Form 1120 U.S. Corporation Income Tax Return (it’s Form 1120S if you also choose to be taxed as an S corporation).

-If the LLC fails to file its return on time, the business is responsible and the owners aren’t personally liable.
+If an LLC fails to file its return on time, the business is responsible and the owners aren’t personally liable.
 However, it’s best to avoid this situation and make sure your LLC pays its taxes on time.

-Deadline to file
+Deadline to File

-- C corporation returns on Form 1120: April 17, 2017 (for December 31 year-end corporations)
+- C corporation returns on Form 1120: April 15, 2020 (for December 31 year-end corporations)

 about the author